 If you're using resource mailboxes correctly, Teams itself should prevent a room from being booked twice at the same time.
 Encourage your team to always confirm bookings through Teams and to release rooms if their plans change.
 This simple habit can make a huge difference in keeping your workspace collaborative and your resources optimized, ensuring everyone has access when they need it.

-Manage Room Capacity Wisely
+How to Manage Room Capacity Limits

 Knowing how many people a room can comfortably and safely hold is more important than ever.
 "Lack of visibility and transparency in the booking process can cause confusion, as employees may not have clear information on room availability and scheduling rules."
 This is where clear information within your booking system becomes vital.
 When you set up your rooms in Teams, make sure to include capacity details.